Bridget Wilkins is a consultant histopathologist at Guy's and St Thomas' NHS Foundation Trust. She is also:

-- Association of Clinical Pathologists National Leadership Skills programme coordinator
+- programme coordinator for the Association of Clinical Pathologists National Leadership Skills

-- Honorary senior lecturer at Imperial College, London, UK.
+- honorary senior lecturer at Imperial College London

-Bridget is a pathology champion for biobanking in research.
-She was instrumental in setting up an Experimental Cancer Medicine Centre (ECMC) networking group of pathologists, to increase the recognition and maximise the scope of pathology contributions to ECMC programmes of translational research.
-From that, working within the National Cancer Research Institute (NCRI), Bridget established ‘CM-Path’, an ongoing NCRI-funded initiative to reinvigorate academic endeavour within cellular and molecular pathology.
-She continues to represent CM-Path within the Royal College of Pathologists as a co-opted member of the latter’s research committee.
+Bridget was instrumental in setting up an Experimental Cancer Medicine Centre (ECMC) networking group of pathologists.
+Working within the National Cancer Research Institute (NCRI), Bridget established ‘CM-Path’, an ongoing NCRI-funded initiative to increase cellular and molecular pathology research.
+She is a member for the Royal College of Pathologists research committee.

 Email: [email protected]

 - Bone marrow and lymphoid tissue pathology (haematopathology)

 - Quality improvement

 - Ethical and regulatory aspects of tissue use in biomedical research